Different Types Of Drum Sticks: Features & Buying Guides

 This model is suitable for drummers who like to play on hard surfaces like cymbals and use heavy drumsticks.
 You’ll trade the classic wood tone for lasting durability.

-Types of Drum Sticks
+Types of Drumsticks

 While this may sound hard to believe, drumsticks aren’t just for playing basic drums and percussion instruments.
 They have many variations and varied uses.